-Customers who order software development work often face a problem when it comes to supporting and maintaining the finished product.
+Customers who order software development work often face the problem of supporting and maintaining the finished product.

-According to the current international practice, a manufacturer (or contractor) has the right to set a warranty period for his product (work, service) – a period, during which he is prepared to deal with the client's problems and complaints regarding inferior product quality (work, service).
+According to the current international practices, a manufacturer (or contractor) has the right to set a warranty period for his product (work, service) – a period, during which he is prepared to deal with the client's problems and complaints regarding the product's quality.
 A warranty entails an obligation to eliminate any defects in the operation of a product or its construction, which are due to a production fault.
-In other words, during the warranty period the developer must fix all software defects within the agreed time limit, provided that the following conditions are met:
+In other words, during the warranty period, the developer must fix all software defects within the agreed time limit, provided that the following conditions are met:

 |01||Documented evidence of system failure or fault is given.|

 |02||Proof that the failure occurred due to a development fault is given.|